mailjet/api-documentation/guides/_more.md

 For issues with your account, please contact our support at <a href="https://www.mailjet.com/support/ticket" target="_blank">https://www.mailjet.com/support/ticket</a>

+You can contribute to this documentation on Github at <a href='https://github.com/mailjet/api-documentation' target="_blank">https://github.com/mailjet/api-documentation</a>

 Feel free to reach out to share your feedback!